Higher-order topological phases protected by noninvertible and subsystem symmetries: Anomaly involving subsystem symmetries and 0-form symmetry

 If we now specialize to the $U=\hat{\mathrm{V}}^{(2)}\hat{\eta}_r\hat{\eta}_b$ symmetry operator in a square region $R$, then $\mathcal{N}^{(2)} = \prod_{v\in \partial R} Z_v$.
 Another restriction of $\mathcal{N}^{(2)}$ gives rise to $\mathcal{N}^{(1)}$ being just a phase factor.
 It is not charged under $U$, thus resulting in a trivial 4-cocycle.
 Therefore, we can conclude that the symmetry is anomaly-free.
 Such an argument generalizes to the higher-dimension of $U=\hat{\rm V}^{(d)}\hat{\eta}_r\hat{\eta}_b$ and leads to the conclusion that the higher-dimensional versions are also anomaly-free.

-Now we write down an explicit Hamiltonian and it is the unique short range entangled ground state that is symmetric with respect to the product $\hat{\mathrm{V}}\hat{\eta}_r\hat{\eta}_b$ in $2+1$D. Let us consider a bi-partite lattice colored red and blue in Figure~\ref{fig:short-range-entangled-state}.
+Now we write down an explicit Hamiltonian and it is the unique short-range entangled ground state that is symmetric with respect to the product $\hat{\mathrm{V}}\hat{\eta}_r\hat{\eta}_b$ in $2+1$D. Let us consider a bi-partite lattice colored red and blue in Figure~\ref{fig:short-range-entangled-state}.
 Consider the Hamiltonian \begin{widetext}

 where the summed blue vertices are to the left of the pair of blue vertices in the green colored ellipse and the summed red vertices are to the bottom of the pair of red vertices in the violet colored ellipse.
 This Hamiltonian is symmetric under $\hat{\rm V}^{(2)}$, $\hat{\eta}_r$, and $\hat{\eta}_b$.
 Let us denote the ground state of this Hamiltonian by $\ket{\Psi}$.
-It can be easily verified that $\ket{\Psi}$ is a product state of Bell states of the form $\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$ on a pair of sites contained inside each colored ellipses, and is the unique ground sate.
+It can be easily verified that $\ket{\Psi}$ is a product of Bell states of the form $\frac{1}{\sqrt{2}}(\ket{00}+\ket{11})$ on a pair of sites contained inside each colored ellipses, and is the unique ground sate.
 Hence, $\ket{\Psi}$ is symmetric with respect to $\hat{\rm V}^{(2)}\hat{\eta}_r\hat{\eta}_b$.
-Since we realized a Hamiltonian whose ground state is short range entangled and respect the symmetry $\hat{\rm V}^{(2)}\hat{\eta}_r\hat{\eta}_b$, we conclude that this symmetry is not anomalous.
-Note that this construction works for other Bell states, by changing the signs of $XX$ and $ZZ$, and can be generalized to higher dimensions. \end{widetext}
+Since we realized a Hamiltonian whose ground state is short-range entangled and respect the symmetry $\hat{\rm V}^{(2)}\hat{\eta}_r\hat{\eta}_b$, we conclude that this symmetry is not anomalous.
+Note that this construction works for other Bell states, by changing the signs of $XX$ and $ZZ$, and can be generalized to higher dimensions.